jonnor/ESC-CNN-microcontroller/report/report.md

 without information about where exactly the relevant sound(s) appears. it is referred to as *weakly annotated* or *weakly labeled* data.

-If one assumes that the sound of interest occur thoughout the entire audio clip, a simple solution is to let each analysis window inherit the label of the audio clip as-is.
+If one assumes that the sound of interest occur throughout the entire audio clip, a simple solution is to let each analysis window inherit the label of the audio clip as-is.

 If this assumption is problematic, the task can be approached as a Multiple Instance Learning (MIL) problem.